 Homelessness and lack of housing stability are significant challenges faced by the youth Pivot serves.
 We're not going to sit on the sidelines – we’re in the game, taking the lead for our community.

-In late April, Impact Oklahoma awarded Pivot one of their coveted $100,000 impact grants to begin building a community of tiny homes for the young people we serve.
+In April 2018, Impact Oklahoma awarded Pivot one of their coveted $100,000 impact grants to begin building a community of tiny homes for the young people we serve.
 Pivot's Tiny Home Community will address the lack of safe, transitional living space for teens and young adults living on their own without parental support, having aged out of Oklahoma's foster care system, or experienced involvement with the child welfare or juvenile justice systems.

 Pivot is embarking on phase one of our Tiny Home Community.
 Each home will be complete with a bed, small kitchen and a bathroom.
 The tiny home community will serve youth primarily between the ages of 16-19.
 Our ultimate vision is a community of 84 homes on our campus.

 The team at Pivot continues to be astounded by the interest in and commitment to our tiny home project.
 We’ve had countless professionals volunteer their expertise, and numerous companies have donated services and product to ensure youth have a safe place to live and thrive.